See marine life at The Sea Life London Aquarium

 History

-• 1997: The London Aquarium was built in the ground floor of the former County Hall along the River Thames’ South Bank.
+- 1997: The London Aquarium was built on the ground floor of the former County Hall along the River Thames’ South Bank.
 It opened to the public in March of this year.

-• 2005: Three robotic fish, designed by the University of Essex’s computer science department, was put on display at the aquarium.
-The fish were built to be able to swim around their specially-designed tank independently and to avoid obstacles by using sensors.
-The aim of the project was to bring robots more into the public’s mind.
+- 2005: Three robotic fish, designed by the University of Essex’s computer science department, was put on display at the aquarium.
+The fish were built to be able to swim around their specially designed tank independently and to avoid obstacles by using sensors.
+The project aimed to bring robots more into the public’s mind.

 Facilities and accessibility